marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 = How are embedded images from external domains are handled? =

 If you embed images from external domains on your website, they are listed in the image sitemap.
 So it's no problem if you deliver your images for example through a CDN services which is available under another domain.
 Please not that this is only true for embedded images and not if you directly link to images on other domains.

+= Does the Sitemap Generator work in my local development environment? =

+No, the Sitemap Generator needs to crawl your website and the generator has no access to you local network.

 == Screenshots ==